deltabeard/DBGC/README.md

 license.
 In brief, you may modify and share but only under the same license to allow others to continue modifying and sharing.

-The distribution of this project in source and binary form, regardless for free or not, with proprietary software, including commercial games, is unauthorised.

 This project includes
 [Libbet and the Magic Floor](https://github.com/pinobatch/libbet) and [2048-gb](https://github.com/Sanqui/2048-gb), which are both